 The amount of radon in the air is measured in “picocuries per liter of air,” or “pCi/L.”

-According to the USEPA, the average indoor radon level is estimated to be about 1.3 pCi/L, and about 0.4 pCi/L of radon is normally found in the outside air.
+According to the USEPA, the average indoor radon level is about 1.3 pCi/L, and about 0.4 pCi/L of radon is typically found in the outside air.
 The U.S. Congress has set a long-term goal that indoor radon levels be no more than outdoor levels.
 While this goal is not yet technologically achievable in all cases, most homes today can be reduced to 2 pCi/L or below.

-Sometimes short-term tests are less definitive about whether or not your home is above 4 pCi/L. This can happen when your results are close to 4 pCi/L. For example, if the average of your two short-term test results is 4.1 pCi/L, there is about a 50% chance that your year-round average is somewhat below 4 pCi/L. However, the EPA believes that any radon exposure carries some risk, and therefore no level of radon is safe.
+Sometimes, short-term tests are less definitive about whether or not your home is above 4 pCi/L. This can happen when your results are close to 4 pCi/L. For example, if the average of your two short-term test results is 4.1 pCi/L, there is a 50% chance that your year-round average is somewhat below 4 pCi/L. However, the EPA believes that any radon exposure carries some risk, and therefore, no radon level is safe.

-During an IAQ Assessment and/or a Mold Assessment, Farmer Environmental Group has the capability to test for Volatile Organic Compounds (VOCs); Formaldehyde, Radon, Carbon Monoxide, Carbon Dioxide, etc. using state of the industry technology that allows our field personnel to obtain immediate results, in most cases.
+During an IAQ Assessment or a Mold Assessment, Farmer Environmental Group can test for Volatile Organic Compounds (VOCs), such as Formaldehyde, Radon, Carbon Monoxide, Carbon Dioxide, etc. by using state-of-the-industry technology that allows our field personnel to obtain immediate results in most cases.